zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/introduction-to-data-science/oml/oml.md

 You see that the data comes from the CUSTOMER_V view.

+### 7. Open the view

-- We are going to edit the definition of this view to add a column that contains our recommendation.
+We are going to edit the definition of this view to add a column that contains our recommendation.

 Find the view in APEX.
 Open the SQL Workshop, then Object Browser, and then our view.

  ![](images/open-customer-v.png)

+### 8. Review the current view definition

 Have a look at the view definition.
 It basically selects all its values from the SH.CUSTOMERS table.

+### 9. Download the new view definition (already prepared for you)

-- We will extend the view by adding a "RECOMMENDATION" column to it.
+We will extend the view by adding a "RECOMMENDATION" column to it.

 Open the new view definition from [here](files/customers-v-new-SQL.sql).